 Through my academic studies and professional work in New York City and Los Angeles from the 1980s to the early 2000s, I entered into a community of preeminent textile specialists.
-There I had access to world class textile collections at the Cooper-Hewitt Museum, the Metropolitan Museum of Art, and the Los Angeles County Museum of Art, where I learned to examine ancient textiles under a microscope to decipher woven structures and what kinds of looms, dyes, process, and techniques were used in the creation of each textile.
+There I had access to world-class textile museum collections where I learned to examine ancient textiles under a microscope to decipher woven structures and what kinds of looms, dyes, processes, and techniques were used in the creation of each textile.

-In my early career, I focused on textile conservation and worked as textile conservator at the Cooper-Hewitt National Design Museum in New York City as well as assistant curator of Costume and Textiles at the Los Angeles County Museum of Art.
-From there, my interests expanded from conservation to research which led me to pursue a Ph.D. in art history at UC Berkeley where I conducted research on depictions of textile patterns on stone and metal sculptures and temple reliefs in Java from the 8th to 15th centuries (Hindu-Buddhist period).
+In my early career, I focused on textile conservation and worked as a textile conservator at the Cooper Hewitt Smithsonian Design Museum in New York City.
+From there, my interests expanded, and I joined the Costume and Textiles Department at the Los Angeles County Museum of Art as an assistant curator.
+Afterward, I pursued a Ph.D. in art history at UC Berkeley to research depictions of textile patterns on stone and metal sculptures and temple reliefs in Java from the 8th to 15th centuries (Hindu-Buddhist period).

 As part of my doctoral work, I lived in Leiden, the Netherlands, for three years, researching its great repository of ancient Indonesian arts and early colonial textile collections.

-I founded the Tracing Patterns Foundation in 2018 with the vision of creating a community of international scholars, textile makers and designers to conduct research on traditional textiles both in the past context and in contemporary times.
+I founded the Tracing Patterns Foundation in 2018 with the vision of creating a community of international scholars to conduct research on traditional textiles both in the past context and in contemporary times.

-In addition to running the Tracing Patterns Foundation from my home in Berkeley, California, I teach university classes in Indonesia, seeding the next generation of Indonesian textile and fashion designers to have an appreciation and understanding of ancient and contemporary textiles.
+In addition to overseeing the Tracing Patterns Foundation from Berkeley, California, I teach university classes in Indonesia, seeding the next generation of Indonesian textile and fashion designers to develop an appreciation and understanding of ancient and contemporary textiles.